The Best Places to Spend Christmas

-The “most wonderful time of the year” is quickly approaching, and even though holiday celebrations might look different this year due to the coronavirus pandemic, you can still find the festive spirit in destinations across the United States.
+The "most wonderful time of the year" is quickly approaching, and even though holiday celebrations might look different this year due to the coronavirus pandemic, you can still find the festive spirit in destinations across the United States and the world.
 The best Christmas vacations offer cheerful decorations and festive events that capture the holiday spirit, all set against the backdrop of a beautiful destination.
-And with ideal holiday destinations located across the country, you’re never further than a road trip from a perfect December vacation.
+And with many ideal holiday destinations located across the country, you're never further than a road trip from a perfect December vacation.

 Related: More holiday travel ideas

 Jackson Hole, Wyoming

 Take advantage of perfect skiing and delightful holiday events at Jackson Hole Mountain Resort this December.
 During the Holiday Roundup from Dec.
 24 to Dec.
 31, guests enjoy family-friendly events like New Year's Eve fireworks.
 There are several stunning slopeside lodges to choose from, including the luxurious Teton Mountain Lodge & Spa and the ski-in/ski-out Four Seasons Resort and Residences Jackson Hole.
 And while there's plenty to do at the resort, Yellowstone National Park and Grand Teton National Park are nearby for any visitors who want to see these breathtaking spots at their wintery best.